nelsonblaha/aws-cloudsearch-scala/README.md

-cloudsearch4s
+aws-cloudsearch-scala
 ========
-This is a Scala client for AWS CloudSearch.
+This is a Scala client for Amazon CloudSearch.

 ## How to use